James I of Scotland: Prince and Steward of Scotland

-In December 1404 the king granted the royal Stewart lands in the west (Ayrshire and around the Firth of Clyde), to James in regality, protecting them from outside interference and providing the prince with a territorial centre should the need arise.
-Yet in 1405, James was under the protection and tutelage of Bishop Henry Wardlaw of St Andrews on the country's east coast.
-The animosity of the Douglas affinity was intensifying due to Orkney's and Fleming's expanding influence in border politics and relations with England.
-Although a decision to send the young prince to France and out of Albany's reach was taken in the winter of 1405–1406, James's departure from Scotland was unplanned.
-In February 1406 Bishop Wardlaw released James to Orkney and Fleming who, with their large force of Lothian adherents, proceeded into hostile Douglas east Lothian.
-James's custodians may have been displaying royal approval to further their interests in Douglas country.
-This provoked a fierce response from James Douglas of Balvenie and his supporters who, at a place called Long Hermiston Muir, engaged with and killed Fleming while Orkney and James escaped to the comparative safety of the Bass Rock islet in the Firth of Forth.
+In December 1404, the king granted the royal Stewart lands in the west, in Ayrshire and around the Firth of Clyde, to James in regality, protecting them from outside interference and providing the prince with a territorial centre should the need arise.
+Yet, in 1405 James was under the protection and tutelage of Bishop Henry Wardlaw of St Andrews on the country's east coast.
+Douglas' animosity was intensifying because of the activities of Orkney and Fleming who continued to expand their involvement in border politics and foreign relations with England.
+Although a decision to send the young prince to France and out of Albany's reach was taken in the winter of 1405–06, James's departure from Scotland was unplanned.
+In February 1406, Bishop Wardlaw released James to Orkney and Fleming who, with their large force of Lothian adherents, proceeded into hostile Douglas east Lothian.
+James's custodians may have been seeking to demonstrate royal approval to further their interests in the Douglas country.
+This provoked a fierce response from James Douglas of Balvenie and his supporters, who, at a place called Long Hermiston Muir, engaged with and killed Fleming.
+At the same time, Orkney and James escaped to the comparative safety of the Bass Rock islet in the Firth of Forth.
 They endured more than a month there before boarding the France-bound Maryenknyght, a ship from Danzig.
-On 22 March 1406, the ship was captured by an English vessel that was under the partial ownership of English politician Hugh Fenn; the vessel's crew delivered James to Henry IV of England, who kept him as a hostage.
-Robert III was at Rothesay Castle when he learned of his son's capture and he died soon after, on 4 April 1406, and was buried in the Stewart foundation abbey of Paisley.
+On 22 March 1406 the ship was seized, in an act of piracy, by an English vessel part-owned by the MP and royal official Hugh Fenn that resulted in James becoming the hostage of King Henry IV of England.
+Robert III was at Rothesay Castle when he learned of his son's capture, and he died soon after on 4 April 1406 and was buried in the Stewart foundation abbey of Paisley.

 King in captivity

-James, now the uncrowned King of Scots, began what proved to be his 18-year period as a hostage while, simultaneously, Albany transitioned from lieutenant to governor.
-Albany took James's lands under his control, depriving the king of income and any of the regalia of his position, and James was referred to in records as 'the son of the late king'.
-The king had a small household of Scots that included Henry Sinclair, Earl of Orkney, Alexander Seaton, the nephew of Sir David Fleming, and Orkney's brother John Sinclair, following the earl's return to Scotland.
-In time, James's household — now paid for by the English — changed from high-ranking individuals to less notable men.
-Henry IV treated the young James well, providing him with a good education.
+James, now the uncrowned King of Scots, began what would become an eighteen‑year captivity, while Albany simultaneously moved from his position as lieutenant to that of governor.
+Albany took James's lands under his own control, depriving the king of income and any of the regalia of his position and was referred to in records as 'the son of the late king'.
+The king had a small household of Scots that included Henry Sinclair, Earl of Orkney, Alexander Seaton, the nephew of Sir David Fleming, and Orkney's brother John Sinclair following the earl's return to Scotland.
+In time, James's household—now paid for by the English—changed from high-ranking individuals to less notable men.
+While denying James the respect or status due an uncrowned king, Henry IV treated the young James fairly well, providing him with a good education.